 1. Can I start attending classes before summer classes begin?

-Yes, you can begin with a fall or spring evening class.
+Yes, you can begin with a fall evening class.
 The curriculum will be customized for you if this is the case.
 A meeting with the director will be required to make these changes.

 3. When is the application deadline?

 There is no official deadline, we have a rolling admissions policy.
 We maintain a maximum annual cohort size of 22.
 Additional applications roll over to the next year.

 4. When will I know if I've been accepted?

 Your application is not reviewed until your file is complete (with a goal statement, 3 letters of recommendation and official transcripts).
 Once your file is complete, your application will be reviewed by the Director and you will be notified shortly thereafter.